bgrande/node-socket-io-planning-poker/README.md

 # About
 * single session scrum poker tool
 * first user to connect becomes admin
+* right now the admin is able to reset the table (while open and closed)
-* if all users voted the desk is closed and all votes are shown
+* if all users voted the table is closed and all votes are shown

 # Run
 * npm install